 This project was driven by the Montachusett Regional Trail Coalition (MRTC).
 The MRTC is focused on trail connectivity by establishing new trails as well as maintaining the existing trail network.
 This group was formed in March 2012 and is made up of state and local officials and other interested parties who are passionate about trails in the region.
 These individuals made a request to MRPC for assistance with developing a regional trail map that can be used to boost trail interest, awareness and tourism for the region.
-The Montachusett Region Trail Guide was published in 2014 and was distributed to various locations across the region including all public libraries, town halls and visitors centers.
+The Montachusett Region Trail Guide was published in 2014 and was distributed to various locations across the region including all public libraries, town halls and visitors' centers.
+A trail inventory update was conducted in 2017 and an updated Regional Trail Guide was created in 2018.